standardpointer/standardpointer/README.md

 ### nifty.

 - 🖥️ https://standardpointer.com
-- 🔭 cybsecurity, music, and learning new technology.

 I studied computer science and music in university.
 I'm currently a software engineer with a strong interest in cybersecurity.
 On the side, I like to make electronic music and learn more about digital signal processing.
 I despise ligatures.